reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

   })
 })
 ```
 In this example, in addition to what we did for calling the `GET` method, we have set the `data` element containing the JSON representation of the new `Product` along with an `Authorization` header.
-We are processing the response in the `then` block of the `Promise` response where we are extracting the API response data by calling `apiResponse.data`.
+We are processing the response in the `then` function on the `Promise` response where we are extracting the API response data by calling `apiResponse.data`.

-The elements of the response returned by the API call made with `axios` are:
+For more involved processing of the API response, it will be worthwhile to understand all the elements of the response returned by the API call made with `axios` :
-- **data**: Response that was provided by the server
+- **data**: Response payload sent by the server
 - **status**: HTTP status code from the server response
 - **statusText**: HTTP status message from the server response
 - **headers**: HTTP headers received in the API response
-- **config**: config that was provided to `axios` instance for sending the request
+- **config**: config sent to the `axios` instance for sending the request
 - **request**: Request that generated this response.
 It is the last ClientRequest instance in node.js (in redirects) and an XMLHttpRequest instance in the browser.

 ## Sending Requests with the Convenience Instance Methods of Axios
-Axios also provides convenience methods for all the HTTP methods like:`axios.get()`, `axios.post()`, `axios.post()`, `axios.put()`, etc
+Axios also provides an alternate signature for making the API calls by providing convenience methods for all the HTTP methods like:`axios.get()`, `axios.post()`, `axios.put()`, `axios.delete()`, etc.

-Let us make a `GET` request using the convenience method to an API with `axios.get()` as shown below:
+We can write the previous example for calling the `GET` method of the REST API using the convenience method: `axios.get()` as shown below:
 ```js
 const express = require('express')